ceceli33/titan-cognitive-core/README.md

 ![AkbasCore Resonance Logic](Screenshot_20260429_180918_Google.jpg)

+**"Intelligence may lie with words, but never with its own mathematics: If the intent does not align with the ethical anchor, the system silences the intelligence."**

 ​🖋️ A Note from the Creator
 ​I am just an ordinary teacher, but I have seen a light.
 I am fully aware that I cannot achieve on my own what tens of thousands of super-intelligent experts have failed to accomplish.
 I do not claim to possess their technical resources.
 I only claim this: I have seen the light.